techgrounds/techgrounds-anj-dtmr/week-3/03_security_06.md

 Here's the step by step process how I completed the 1st task:

-1. Update my virtual machine and allow Apache to open up the http and https ports using the commands below
+1. Update my virtual machine and allow Apache to open up the http and https ports using the commands below:

 ```
 sudo apt-get update